 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your aortic valve is the last of your heart’s four valves to handle blood flow.
-Your heart pumps oxygen-rich blood through that valve, to your aorta and out to the rest of your body.
+Your aortic valve is an important part of your heart that handles blood flow as the blood leaves your heart.
+Your heart pumps oxygen-rich blood through that valve to your aorta and out to the rest of your body.

 The most common reason to undergo transcatheter aortic valve replacement is aortic stenosis.
 This is the narrowing of your aortic valve or the area around it.
-Narrowing usually comes from:
+Narrowing usually happens because of:

 Narrowing of the valve limits how much blood flows out to the rest of your body, forcing your heart to pump harder to make up for it.
 That usually leads to long-term damage to your heart muscle and then heart failure.